Tom Mendoza

 Tom Mendoza (born November 21, 1950) is an American business executive and public speaker.
 He is the former President and Vice Chairman of NetApp.

 Career

 Mendoza joined NetApp in 1994 as Vice President of North America sales.
 He served as its President from 2000 until 2008, when he became Vice Chairman.

 Mendoza helped establish the culture that allowed NetApp to be ranked #1 in Fortune Magazine’s "100 Best Companies To Work For" in 2009. as well as being a co-recipient with NetApp CEO, Dan Warmenhovenof, of the Morgan Stanley Leadership Award for Global Commerce —the first time the award had been co-presented to two individuals.

-Mendoza retired from NetApp in 2019 and currently serves on the Boards of VAST Data, UiPath, Varonis, ServiceSource, and Arxan.
-He previously served on the Boards of Infoblox, NetScreen (acquired by Juniper Networks), and Rhapsody Networks (acquired by Brocade).
-Mr. Mendoza also serves on the Justin Tuck RUSH Foundation for Children's Literacy.
+Mendoza retired from NetApp in 2019 and currently serves on the Boards of Varonis Systems, VAST Data, mParticle.
+He previously served on the Boards of UiPath, ServiceSource, Infoblox, NetScreen (acquired by Juniper Networks), and Rhapsody Networks (acquired by Brocade).